lihc9226/project-pages/_posts/2018-02-14-Graduation.md

 ---
 layout:     post
-title:      New Paper!
+title:      New Graduation!
 author:     Weizhong Kong
-tags: 		paper visual
-subtitle:   Lab's new paper was accepted
+tags: 		thesis AMAZON Xinyu-Li
+subtitle:
 category:  project1
 ---
-Congratulation to our lab!
-Our new paper
-<b><a href="http://poloclub.gatech.edu/idea2016/papers/p130-yang.pdf">"VIT-PLA: Visual Interactive Tool for Process Log Analysis"</a></b>
-was just accepted!
+Congratulation to Xinyu's graduation!
+He has defended his PhD thesis and will be working with Amazon AI.